Kresley Cole

-Kresley Cole is the #1 New York Times bestselling author of paranormal romance and young adult novels.
+Kresley Cole is an American author of paranormal romance and young adult novels.
 She has received three Romance Writers of America (RWA) RITA Awards and was inducted into the RWA Hall of Fame in 2009.

 Biography

-Kresley Cole is the #1 New York Times bestselling author of the Immortals After Dark paranormal series, the young adult Arcana Chronicles series, the erotic Gamemakers series, and five award-winning historical romances.
+Kresley Cole is the author of the Immortals After Dark paranormal series, the young adult Arcana Chronicles series, the Gamemakers series, and five historical romances.

-A master’s grad and former athlete, she has traveled over much of the world and draws from those experiences to create her memorable characters and settings.
+A master’s graduate and former athlete, she has traveled extensively across the globe, drawing on these experiences in her writing.

 Her books have been translated into 23 languages, garnered 3 RITA awards, a Hall of Fame induction, and consistently appear on the bestseller lists, in the U.S. and abroad.

 Cole lives in Florida with her family.